Frances may be my favorite but each Pilgrim is unique. The better question to ask is, “Which Camino Is Best For Me?”

 1.While it can definitely be relatively crowded at times, there are ways to avoid the hoards.
 Some pilgrims walk in October to March when you will find the crowds to have thinned significantly.
+I walked the Frances this past November and December and it was quiet the whole way, even from Sarria.
 September and May are the busiest months.
 If it is in your nature, leaving early in the morning each day or later in the day can help with reducing the numbers you will see.
 A few days out of SJPP, after Pamplona the pilgrims seem to spread out and it seems not so crowded until you arrive in Sarria.
 Though there seem to be peaks and valleys, some people experience crowded conditions while another pilgrim a day or two behind may have no problem finding accommodation.

 2. Admittedly, reaching Sarria pilgrims usually find the vibes change with the influx of the pilgrims walking the last 100K to Santiago which still qualifies them for a Compostela or Certificate of Completion.
 You can reduce this impact though.
 First, avoid stopping in the places suggested in the guide books, ie.; Sarria, Palas de Rei, Melide, Arzua.
 There are many albergues in quieter, smaller villages along this stretch.
-For solo pilgrims, I suggest hooking up with one or more other long term pilgrims for this stretch as it is harder to connect with the short term pilgrims.
+Try to pass Sarria closer to midweek and avoid weekend.
 That said, refrain from making assumptions.
 Many pilgrims enjoy this stretch.
 Remain open as plenty of the short term pilgrims are beautiful spirits.
 You may want to reserve accommodation on this stretch especially during the high season.
-And avoid passing through Sarria on weekends if possible.

 3. The race for beds can be a problem, especially once when I started from SJPP on Sept 10, 2019.
 This issue is related to avoiding the crowds so choosing your date and location to start can minimize this problem.
 If you are staying in albergues people are usually starting to shuffle around and prepare to leave by 5:30 or 6:00 so I naturally wake up early and like to avoid the crowds by getting ahead of them.
 It is also my favorite time of the day on the Camino as one can enjoy the dark sky fading into brilliant blue, red, orange hues before the glorious sunrises.
 If you choose to leave later in the morning to avoid the crowds it may be best to reserve at a private albergue.
 Of late, and especially during the Covid area, it has unfortunately become more challenging to walk without making accommodation reservations.
 Still doable though for purists.